-The Lord said unto my Lord: "Sit thou on my right hand, until I make thine enemies thy footstool."
-The Lord shall send the rod of thy power out of Sion: "Be thou ruler, even in the midst among thine My beloved In the day of thy power shall the people offer thee free-will offerings with an holy worship: the dew of thy birth is of the womb of the morning.
-The Lord sware and will not repent: "Thou art a Priest for ever after the order of Melchisedech."
+The Lord said unto my Lord: Sit thou on my right hand, until I make thine enemies thy footstool.
+The Lord shall send the rod of thy power out of Sion: Be thou ruler, even in the midst among thine enemies.
+In the day of thy power shall the people

+In the day of thy power shall the people offer thee free-will offering with an holy worship: the dew of thy birth is of the womb of the morning.

+The Lord sware and will not repent: Thou art a Priest for ever after the order of Melchisedech.

 The Lord upon thy right hand shall wound even kings in the day of his wrath.

 He shall judge among the heathen: he shall fill the places with the dead bodies: and smite in sunder the heads over divers countries.

 He shall drink of the brook in the way: therefore shall he lift up his head.
-Glory be to the Father and to the Son:

-and to the Holy Ghost.
+Glory be to the Father and to the Son: and to the Holy Ghost.

 As it was in the beginning, is now and ever shall be: world without end.
-Amen.
+Amen